-Establishing a positive working relationship with your advisor is important to your success in the EdD program.
+Establishing a positive working relationship with your advisor is important to your success in the Ed.D. program.
 Setting up guidelines for regular communication and check-in meetings can be a very helpful start to working effectively with your advisor.
+While your advisor is responsible for supporting and guiding your dissertation research and work, it is important for you to take a leadership role in the relationship.
+Be proactive and consistent with communication, scheduling, and engaging in the feedback cycle.